Generalized degree polynomials of trees: Higher-order generalized degree polynomials

 where the sum ranges over all ways to express $V(F)$ as a disjoint union of (possibly empty) sets $A_i$.
 We denote by $\B^{(m)}_F$ the polynomial in variables $x_1, \dots, x_m, z_1, \dots, z_m$ obtained by setting $x_i = z_i = 0$ in $\B_F$ for $i > m$.
 Observe that $\B_F$ can be recovered as an inverse limit over the polynomials $\B^{(m)}_F$ because any particular monomial of $\B_F$ appears in $\B^{(m)}_F$ for all sufficiently large $m$.

-As a formal power series, $\B_F$ is \emph{diagonally symmetric}, that is, invariant under the diagonal action of the symmetric group acting on the $x$-variables and the $z$-variables simultaneously.
+As a formal power series, $\B_F$ is a \emph{MacMahon symmetric function}, as defined in \cite{ROSAS2001326}: that is, it is invariant under the diagonal action of the symmetric group of the positive integers simultaneously permuting the $x$-variables and the $z$-variables.
 In addition, setting all $z_i = 0$ in $\B_F$ recovers the chromatic symmetric function $\X_F$.
 Note also that if $A_i$ is a nonempty subset of $V(F)$ inducing a connected subgraph of $F$, then $e(A_i) = |A_i|-1$.
-Therefore, for any partition $\l \vdash |F|$, the coefficient of $\prod_i x_i^{\l_i} z_i^{\l_i-1}$ in $\B_F$ is (up to a factor corresponding to permuting equal parts of $\l$) exactly $b_\l(F)$, the number of connected partitions of $F$ of type $\l$.
-Thus one can also easily recover the expansion of $\X_F$ in the power sum basis from $\B_F$.
+Thus, for any partition $\l \vdash |F|$, the coefficient of $\prod_i x_i^{\l_i} z_i^{\l_i-1}$ in $\B_F$ is (up to a factor corresponding to permuting equal parts of $\l$) exactly $b_\l(F)$, the number of connected partitions of $F$ of type $\l$.
+It follows that one can also recover the expansion of $\X_F$ in the power sum basis from $\B_F$.

 While it might seem that $\B_F$ contains strictly more information than $\X_F$, the following proposition shows that $\X_F$ determines $\B^{(m)}_F$ for each $m$, so $\B_F$ and $\X_F$ are in fact equivalent.